-The fountain, also known as "The Giant" is located exactly in the ancient center of the city, at the intersection of the 2 main roads in the city in roman times.
+The fountain, also known as "The Giant" is located exactly in the ancient center of the city, at the intersection of the 2 main roads in the city in Roman times.

-It says something - and I'm not sure what - that a public artwork commissioned by a cardinal of the church has been able to deliver shock-value for almost 450 years.
+Nonetheless, it says something - and I'm not sure what - that a public artwork commissioned by a cardinal of the church has been able to deliver shock-value for almost 450 years.

 ● The Mermaids of Earth coffee-table book: See page 68 in the book about this sculpture.